lmullen/dh-r/README.md

 [![Travis-CI Build Status](https://travis-ci.org/lmullen/dh-r.svg?branch=master)](https://travis-ci.org/lmullen/dh-r)

-# Computational Historical Thinking, with Applications in R
+# Computational Historical Thinking: With Applications in R

 This is a textbook in progress on using computational methods for historical research.
+The [book is available online](http://dh-r.lincolnmullen.com).

 ## License